Disappearing Waterfalls & Fountains

 Sometimes it may be desirable to have a waterfall or a fountain without the pond.
 Someone with small children or someone who only wants a water display without fish or plants may prefer this approach to having an open pond.
 What is visible is an area of water worn pebbles with the fountain or waterfall disappearing into them.
 The pump and water are below the pebbles eliminating the danger of open waters.

 The process is fairly simple.
 A reservoir is constructed either by digging in the ground or building up with a lumber or masonry structure.
 Depending on the size and length of the waterfall a shallow basin may be sufficient.
 You only need to build the reservoir large enough to hold sufficient water to keep the pump below water when the system is running.
-Unless you install an automatic water supply you may want the system to hold a little more than necessary to allow for evaporation.
+As a general rule the reservoir should hold a minimum of 2-3 times the amount of water that may be in motion at any given time.
 Most water basins for fountains are about one foot deep while those for waterfalls should be one and one half to two feet deep.
 This is because a waterfall generally uses more water within the system and the evaporation is greater.

 After the reservoir is dug, you will then line it with underlayment and rubber pond liner just like a regular pond.
 The pond can’t just be filled with rocks.
 It needs a void space for the pump and easy access to service the pump.
 There are a couple of ways to accomplish this.